gauthamchettiar/gauthamchettiar.github.io/_posts/2021-06-06-P004-aws-dabbling-with-vpc.md

 {:style="border: 4px solid #FDC975"}

 ## How to make sure my resources are isolated?
+When you are running an organization, there are often requirements for multiple isolated environments.
+And isolation in this case would mean - resources running on one environment should not be able to access resources from some another environment.
+Only if there was a possibility to draw a box around our resources, such that it is contained only within that boundary.
+Well... that's where VPCs come in.

-It's possible to isolate your instances from others with the help of **VPC (Virtual Private Cloud)**.
-Consider VPC as a networking layer above your AWS resources, most of your AWS resources have to be assigned a VPC.
-With VPC, it's easier to govern how each of these resources communicates with each other and the world.
+*VPC (or Virtual Private Cloud)* is a networking layer above your AWS resources, most of your AWS resources have to be assigned a VPC.
+With VPC, it's easier to govern how each of these resources communicate with each other and the world.

-VPC has a boundary, *you cannot span VPCs across multiple Regions* (1 VPC 🔗 1 Region).
+VPC has a physical boundary, *you cannot span VPCs across multiple Regions* (1 VPC 🔗 1 Region).
 All resources provisioned within a VPC will be created in the same Region only.
 Since a Region may include multiple AZs, a VPC may include multiple AZs (1 VPC 🔗 N AZ).
 Also, *a Region itself can have multiple VPCs under it* (1 Region 🔗 N VPC).

 If VPC is not enough for logical isolation of your resources, you can also create Subnets within any VPC.
-Subnets or subnetworks are just VPCs divided into smaller networks.
+Subnets (or subnetworks) are just VPCs divided into smaller networks.

 Association between Subnets and AZ is similar to that of VPC and Regions, *you cannot span Subnet across multiple AZs* (1 Subnet 🔗 1 AZ), all resources provisioned within a Subnet will be created in the same AZ.
 Also, *an AZ itself can have multiple Subnets under it* (1 AZ 🔗 N Subnets)